EvilErick16/Lexer/README.md

 # 2. How to use the program:

-	- Unzip 'syntax_analyzer.zip' and simply run 'Lexer.exe' OR
-		clone github repository and run visual studio solution.
+	- Unzip 'syntax_analyzer.zip' and simply run 'Lexer.exe' OR clone github repository and run visual studio solution.

 	- Compiled .exe file runs in a wondows 10 environment

 	- 'Lexer.exe' file must be in the same folder as the source code file that is being tested. ('test.txt' is included)

 	- When prompt asks for file name, enter file extension file name: test.txt 		// works file name: test 		// does not work

 	- Output created and stored in 'output.txt'

 # 3. Design of program:

 	state_machine.h - declares a finite state macine class that is used to break input file into tokens and lexemes

 	syntax.h - defines functions that act as production rules for our grammar then determines if grammar is valid

-	main.cpp - main function, gets input file, uses lexer to get tokens and lexemes, then uses syntax analyzer to determine if grammar is accepted
+	main.cpp - main function, gets input file, uses lexer to get tokens and lexemes, then uses syntax analyzer to determine if grammaris accepted

 # 4. Limitations: